 Fair quality live recording - you can actually hear the bass!
 Rare outing for The Admiral's unique renderings of 50's 'doo wop' classics.
 Totally manic guitar on Hold Your Fire and an extraordinary, unidentified 25 minute [!] composition with Mike on piano.

-Deutschlandhalle, Berlin, Germany
+Deutschlandhalle, West Berlin, Germany

 3 March 1972